 Exponential form (Euler's form)

-is a simplified version of the polar form followed from Euler's formula.
+is a simplified version of the polar form derived from Euler's formula.

 Complex number argument is a multivalued function , for integer k.
 Principal value of the argument is a single value in the open period (-π..π].